psytrx/engkiosk-webpage-tailwindcss-v4/README.md

 ```
 build                          Compiles the application into static content
 clean                          Deletes the generated content
+episode-check                  Checks all Podcast Episodes if all player links (Spotify, etc.) are set
 help                           Outputs the help
 init                           Installs dependencies
 run                            Starts the development server